anthonysakr29-maker/CSC443_Final_InfiniteRunner/README.md

 - Background music
 - UI button click sounds
 - Death sound effect
+- Jump and slide actions can interrupt each other for more responsive movement
+- Mid-air slide input makes the player fall faster into a slide

 ### Difficulty Ramping
 - The runner speed increases over time